Webhook

 2. Insert the Callback URL: During a pay-in request, insert your endpoint URL in the callBackUrl field.
 Tylt will send updates to this URL whenever the transaction status changes.

-3. Status Updates: When a transaction status changes to Waiting, Confirming, Paid, Failed, or Expired, Tylt will send a JSON payload with the updated status.
+3. Status Updates: When a transaction status changes to Pending, Completed, Under Payment, Over Payment, or Expired Tylt will send a JSON payload with the updated status.

 4. Callback Validation: To ensure the integrity and authenticity of the callback, Tylt signs each callback payload using HMAC-SHA256 with the merchant’s API secret key.
 This signature is sent in the HTTP header X-TLP-SIGNATURE.